 Inspect the Pool Structure

-Check the entire pool structure for loose tiles, cracks, staining, algae growth or any other repairs required.
+Check the entire pool structure for loose tiles, cracks, staining, black algae growth or any other repairs required.
 Rectify these issues before you start cleaning.

 - Replace the loose tiles by lowering the water level and removing the damaged tiles.
 Replace the tiles, seal them and let them dry before raising the water level.